kene111/DeepMirrorTask/README.md

 Run the provided notebooks

 1) Make sure to properly link the local detectron2 folder to the notebook.
-2) Make sure the path to the dataset is propely written
+2) Make sure the path to the dataset is propely written.
 3) When training using feature noise, visit rcnn.py in the detectron2 folder and un-comment the logic that adds noise to the feature space.
 Save, restart and run notebook.
 To locate the [rcnn.py](https://drive.google.com/file/d/1YNlQWaL1a0UHPEHCXPASzTyORGy6a4HM/view?usp=sharing).
-Below is the path way to find the rcnn.py
+Below is the path way to find the rcnn.py.

 detectron2 -> detectron2-> modelling -> meta_arch -> rcnn.py